mikeislearning/generator-mamma/README.md

 4. AngularJS

 You have the option of using AngularJS.
 Should you select it, you will be prompted to use:
-Angular Cookies -
+* Angular Cookies -
-Angular Resource -
+* Angular Resource -
-Angular Sanitize -
+* Angular Sanitize -
 ```
-Once you finish your selections...
+__Once you finish your selections, wait a few minutes for npm install & bower install to finish.__

 ```
-$ grunt install # this will run shell scripts to install selenium
+$ grunt install # this will run shell scripts to install selenium for testing
 ```
 ### Awesome Grunt Tasks for your workflow